REPUBLICAN STATE COMMITTEE OF WASHINGTON

 The National Committeeman and National Committeewoman shall be elected in the year of the National Convention at a meeting of the State Committee held after May 1 and before the State Convention.

-The State Chairman may call a meeting of the State Committee, to be held at a time and place set by him/her, but no less than three times annually, by mailing a written notice to the last known address of each member not later than 20 days prior to the time set for said meeting.
+The State Chairman may call a meeting of the State Committee, to be held at a time and place set by him/her, but no less than three times annually, by mailing or emailing a written notice to the last known address of each member not later than 20 days prior to the time set for said meeting.
 Said notice shall state the purpose of calling the proposed meeting.

 The State Chairman shall call, within ten days, by regular notice, a meeting of the State Committee whenever two thirds of the members of the Executive Board or a majority of the members of the State Committee demand such meeting be called.
 In the event that the State Chairman refuses or fails to act, then the petitioners shall issue a regular call to all committee members, signed by the petitioner, designating time, place, and purpose of such meeting.